Aerijo/language-latex2e/docs/tikz_grammar.md

 According to the manual, 'everything between `node` and the opening brace of a node is optional'.
 I take this to mean `node {}` is the bare minimum for a legal node.
 It further clarifies that the end of the node specification os detected by the opening curly brace.
 However, if the key `node contents` is given as an option, the node specifications ends at the closing square bracket.
 This makes it difficult to reliably scope a node, as users can make custom aliases for the options.
 A better approach is to handle each element separately, and work out a way to differentiate `(<coordinate>)` from `(<name>)`.

-- Although, the name is techinically a reference to the node's position, so it wouldn't be wrong to scope the name as a coordinate as well.
+- Although, the name is technically a reference to the node's position, so it wouldn't be wrong to scope the name as a coordinate as well.

   Additionally, the ordering of any elements following the `<foreach statements>` is optional and can be repeated.